Paraglider in sustained glide above Montenegro, contrasting scenic flight with skydiving and parachute-jumping free-fall intensity

 • a memory shaped by place rather than only by adrenaline

-Parachute jumping is usually built around a different emotional center.
+Skydiving or parachute jumping is built around a different emotional center.

 That does not make it lesser.
 It simply makes it different.